Origin of the Ibanez guitar

 - Weight: 4.3 kg.

-The Ibanez JEM77P is another Steve Vai signature guitar, but this time it’s an iconic instrument.
-This instrument stands out for many valuable aspects, such as the quality of its woods, the model of its microphones, the various aesthetic details and the sound.
+The Ibanez JEM77P is another Steve Vai signature guitar, but this time it's an iconic instrument.
+This instrument stands out thanks to many valuable aspects, such as the quality of its woods, the model of its microphones, the various aesthetic details and the sound.
 That is why we analyze it in this review.

 The neck is maple with five-ply walnut reinforcement.
 This feature gives it the resistance that Ibanez Steve Vai guitars require because it plays a lot with the stretching.
 Likewise, the fingerboard is made of AAA+ maple, the highest quality we can expect in woods.
 Its durability is superior in many ways and the sound quality is impressive.
-Undoubtedly, this is a guitar with top quality woods.
+Undoubtedly, this is a guitar with top quality materials.

 Like all ibanez Steve Vai signature guitars , this model has an RG or Superstrat style body.
 Aesthetic details also abound and are characteristic of Vai: inlays with tree-of-life design, grip die-cut on the top of the body, and potentiometers and microphones in highlight color.